ThanHtikeAung/takaung-piko/exampleSite/content/blog/_index.md

 ---
-title: Blog
+title: Products
 image: "/uploads/portfolio-2.webp"
-description: My blog's description here
+description: Products that will move the World

 ---